Kalasin province: Geography

 The Thesuda Bridge is a reinforced 2.4 km concrete bridge built in 2006 connecting the district of Sahatsakhan in the east with the district Nong Kung Si in the west, saving up to one hour off the previous journey by road.
 On the northwestern creek of the reservoir, a road bridge connects the village of Ban Dong Bang in the west with the district town of Wang Sam Mo in the east.
-Although the bridge was constructed several years ago (pre-2000), it is not featured (2006) on any commercially available road maps.
+Built before 2000, that bridge was still absent from commercially available road maps in 2006.

 Kalasin is known for the dinosaur fossils found at Phu Kum Khao (Sahatsakhan District), the largest dinosaur site in Thailand.
 Most of the fossils are sauropods from 120 million years ago.

 The Phu Phan mountain range marks the border with Sakhon Nakhon province, part of which is preserved as a national park.
 The total forest area is 759 km² or 10.9 percent of provincial area.